Estimate Hitting Time by Hitting Probability for Elitist Evolutionary Algorithms: Drift Analysis of Hitting Probability

 \subsection{Upper Bound Coefficients Using Paths}

-Intuitively, it seems impossible to obtain an upper bound on the hitting probability using a path, since the transition probability of going from $S_k$ to $S_\ell$ is not less than that of going from $S_k$ to $S_\ell$ via a path $P{[\ell,k]}$.
-Counterintuitively, the following theorem surprisingly establishes an upper bound on the hitting probability using a path.
-If vertex $i \in (\ell, k]$ is not on the path $P(\ell,k]$, we simply assign the coefficient $c_{i,\ell }=1$.
+Intuitively, it seems impossible to obtain an upper bound coefficient $c_{k,\ell}$ using a path, since the hitting probability of going from $S_k$ to $S_\ell$ is not less than that of going from $S_k$ to $S_\ell$ via a path $P{[\ell,k]}$.
+Counterintuitively, the following theorem establishes an upper bound on the hitting probability using one path.
+If vertex $i \in [\ell, k]$ is not on the path $P(\ell,k]$, we simply assign the coefficient $c_{i,\ell }=1$.